Arthur Walter James: Background

 He was the son of W.J.
 James OBE.
 He was educated at Uckfield Grammar School and Keble College, Oxford, where he obtained a 1st Class degree in Modern History.
 He was a Liddon Student and an Arnold Essay Prizeman.
 He married, in 1939, Elisabeth Howroyd.
 They had one daughter.
 The marriage was dissolved in 1956.
-He then married in 1957, Ann Jocelyn Burton.
+He then remarried in 1957 to Ann Jocelyn Burton.
 They had one daughter, one adopted son and two adopted daughters.
 She died in 2004.

 Professional career

 He was Senior Demy of Magdalen College, Oxford, 1935; Scholar in Mediæval Studies, British School at Rome, 1935; He was on the Editorial staff, at the Manchester Guardian, 1937–46.
 NFS 1939–45.
-He moved to London where he was Deputy Editor, The Times Educational Supplement, 1947–51, Editor, 1952–69; Special Advisor on Education, Times Newspapers, 1969–71; also Editor, Technology, 1957–60.
+He moved to London where he was Deputy Editor, of The Times Educational Supplement, 1947–51, Editor, 1952–69; Special Advisor on Education, of Times Newspapers, 1969–71; and Editor, Technology, 1957–60.
 He was Reader in Journalism, at the University of Canterbury, New Zealand, 1971–74.
-He was a Member of: BBC General Advisory Council, 1956–64; Council of Industrial Design, 1961–66; Council, Royal Society of Arts, 1964; Committee, British-American Associates, 1964; He was a Governor, Central School of Art and Design, 1966.
+He was a Member of: the BBC General Advisory Council, 1956–64; Council of Industrial Design, 1961–66; Council, Royal Society of Arts, 1964; Committee, British-American Associates, 1964; He was a Governor, of Central School of Art and Design, 1966.
 Woodard Lecturer, 1965.

 Political career

 Both James and his first wife, Elisabeth Howroyd were active in politics for the Liberal Party in the Manchester area.
 He took a particular interest in the Liberal policy of Profit sharing.
-He was Liberal candidate for the Bury Division of Lancashire at the 1945 General Election.
+He was a Liberal candidate for the Bury Division of Lancashire at the 1945 General Election.

 After the election he was re-adopted by the Bury Liberal Association to contest the seat again and remained PPC through to 1947 when he moved to London.
 Following boundary changes, the seat was abolished and he did not stand for parliament again.